 What makes a good yacht management company?

-Hill Robinson recommended some important factors to bear in mind when choosing a management company.
+Below Hill Robinson recommended some important factors to bear in mind when choosing a management company for a superyacht.

-Ensuring the management company that is hired has high-quality management systems, which the captain is happy with, is also important.
-A quality system which is easy to use can improve the smooth running of the yacht.
+“When hiring a management company you should ensure that it has high-quality management systems that the captain is happy with.
+A quality system which is easy to use can improve the smooth running of the yacht.”

 Is a larger company better?

-However, Sea-Alliance explained how a yacht management company can provide a top quality service even if they are smaller.
-Ella Wigelman claimed, “We believe the best is to be big enough to deliver and small enough to care”.
+However, Sea-Alliance explained how a yacht management company can in fact provide a top quality service even if they are smaller.
+Ella Wigelman of Sea-Alliance said, “We believe the best is to be big enough to deliver and small enough to care”.

 Is the location of the company important?